 Which Yoga is Best for Weight Loss?

-Bikram yoga detoxifies the body because a person sweats from the intense heat.
-The movements are intense as well.
+This form of yoga detoxifies the body because a person sweats from the intense heat.
+The movements are challenging as well.
 When combined with the element of heat, your body is getting quite a workout.
-Time magazine suggests that those who lead more sedimentary lives and do Bikram notice a more significant amount of weight loss when compared to those who are in shape and do Bikram yoga.
+Time magazine suggests that those who lead more sedimentary lives and do Bikram, notice a more significant amount of weight loss when compared to those who are in shape and do Bikram yoga.
 The number of calories burned during Bikram is similar to brisk walking for the same amount of time.
 This type of yoga causes a person’s heart rate to climb significantly.

 What’s Power Yoga?